Tensors, Differential Geometry and Statistical Shading Analysis: The Generic Surfaces Underlying an Image Patch

-In this section, we will put the pieces described in the above sections together in order to create an inductive algorithm that can solve for all generic surfaces corresponding to a single image patch.
-To do this efficiently, we use an \emph{unfolding} of the tensors $\D^j I$ and $\D^j \bm{N}$.
+Now, we put the pieces described in the above subsections together in order to create an inductive algorithm that can solve for all generic surfaces corresponding to a single image patch.
+To do this efficiently, we use an \emph{unfolding} of the tensors $\D^j I$ and $\D^j \n$.